astep-aau/aSTEP-frontend/docs/src/content/docs/group-11/frontend.md

 - **Loading State:** Shows "Loading route..." while fetching
 - **Empty State:** Shows placeholder text when no route is available
 - **Route Info Display:** Shows distance, duration, and calculated times
+  - Converts duration from seconds to minutes for display
   - For departure time: Calculates and displays arrival time
   - For arrival time: Would calculate required departure time (currently disabled)
-- **Time Calculations:** Adds duration to departure time to show estimated arrival
+- **Time Calculations:** Converts duration to minutes, then adds to departure time to show estimated arrival

 **Example Display:**